yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 /usr/sbin/logrotate /etc/logrotate.conf
 {% endhighlight %}

-It seem now you all set.
+It seem now you all set, your Rails app logs should be rotated on daily basis.

 Good day!